shubin-li/industry-ai-image-detection/README.md

 # AI-Generated Image Detection

 Detecting AI-generated product images using transfer learning and end-to-end fine-tuning.
 Industry-partnered NDA project — Dublin City University, 2026.
-> ⚠️ **GitHub may fail to render large notebooks.** View Phase 2 on [nbviewer](https://nbviewer.org/github/shubin-li/etsy-ai-image-detection/blob/main/AdvMLProject_Phase2.ipynb)
+> ⚠️ **GitHub may fail to render large notebooks.** View Phase 2 on [nbviewer](https://nbviewer.org/github/shubin-li/industry-ai-image-detection/blob/main/AdvMLProject_Phase2.ipynb)

-> **Note:** This project was conducted under NDA with Etsy.
+> **Note:** This project was conducted under NDA with an industry partner.
 The dataset is proprietary and cannot be shared.
 Only source code and the report are included in this repository.

 ---

 ## Background

-Etsy is a global two-sided marketplace connecting millions of independent sellers with buyers.
-With the rise of generative models (Midjourney, DALL-E, Stable Diffusion), some sellers have begun using AI-generated images to misrepresent product listings.
-This project addresses the challenge of automatically detecting such images to protect marketplace integrity.
+With the rise of generative models (Midjourney, DALL-E, Stable Diffusion), some sellers on e-commerce platforms have begun using AI-generated images to misrepresent product listings.
+This project, conducted in partnership with a major online marketplace under NDA, addresses the challenge of automatically detecting such images to protect marketplace integrity.

 The task is framed as a **binary image classification** problem: